codingwatching/SwiftAI/Examples/ReadMitAI/README.md

 Read _mit_ (_with_ in German) me.
 Is a sample demo app where you can read Paul Graham's essay.
 Each essay has an AI overview.

+## 📱 App Features

+- Browse a list of Paul Graham’s essays
+- Each essay includes an AI-generated overview
+- Key topics are automatically detected
+- Read the full essay

 ## 🎯 What You'll Learn

 This demo teaches essential **SwiftAI** patterns: